hadess/flatpak-fusion/README.retroarch.md

 - stella-libretro (Atari 2600)
 - prosystem-libretro (Atari 7200)
 - nestopia (NES)
+- beetle-pce-fast-libretro (PC Engine, only needs a BIOS for CD games)
 - Genesis-Plus-GX (MegaDrive, Master System)
 - snes9x-next (SNES)
 - mupen64plus-libretro (N64)
 - libretro-mame
 - libretro-fba (NeoGeo, BIOS is available with games)

-- PC Engine needs a BIOS
+= Not shipped =
 - DreamCast needs a BIOS
 - PSOne needs a BIOS (recheck when a BIOS-free version comes)